alexporrello/DesktopPublisherAssistant/README.md

 ### Button Functions

-There are four buttons in the application's main window: two to the top left (_Create Working Directory_ and _Copy Print Spec Doc_) and two at the bottom (_Copy Doc Pro Publishing Group Email_ and _Generate Doc Pro Publishing Group Email Body_).
+There are two buttons in the top right of the application's main window: _Create Working Directory_ and _Copy Print Spec Doc_.
 The following describes their functions.

 #### _Create Working Directory_